 Eligibility: Applicants must have (or be predicted to obtain) the equivalent of a first or upper second class degree in a relevant subject.
 Applications from interdisciplinary students with relevant translatable knowledge or expertise are also encouraged.
 Applicants from the UK and all EU and non-EU countries are all eligible.
 We encourage applications from overseas students, ~40% of our student intake has come from the EU/Rest of the World and university course fees are fully covered for all students.

-We admit five students a year.
-The students are funded by The Wellcome Trust who will provide four year Prize Studentships (currently starting at £19,919 per annum, tax free), course fees, travel and substantial research funds.
-We welcome applications from UK, EU and non-EU countries.
+Funding: The students are funded by The Wellcome Trust who will provide four year Prize Studentships (currently starting at £19,919 per annum, tax free), course fees, generous travel and training funds and substantial research funds.

 Email applications to: Mrs. Michelle Nelson: [email protected]